browserengineering/book/book/accessibility.md

 ::: {.print-only}

-You should now be able to load up this example and hear alert text once the button is clicked:
+You should now be able to load up this example and hear alert text once the button is clicked:^[See the `browser.engineering` website for the JavaScript source.]

 ::: {.transclude .html}
 www/examples/example14-alert-role.html